percona/pmm/source/dashboards/dashboard-postgres-overview.rst

 -------------------------------------------------------------------------------------------

 Tuples
-   The total number of rows processed by |postgresql| server: fetched, returned, inserted, updated, and deleted.
+   The total number of rows processed by PostgreSQL server: fetched, returned, inserted, updated, and deleted.

 Read Tuple Activity